Absences / Accident / Illness

 Cellphones

-We do not permit students to use cellphones during class or breaktimes.
+Cellphones are not permitted to be used at school.
 We appreciate that sometimes these might be required for after school contact or arrangements.
 For that purpose they are kept at the office and can be collected by students at the end of the school day.
-This decision is in the interests of minimising distractions to your child’s learning as well as maintaining a digitally-safe environment.

 Change of School